 Washington’s Growth Management Act identifies cities as the most appropriate local governments to provide urban services.
 The Comprehensive Plan, as well as the King County Countywide Planning Policies, encourage the annexation of unincorporated lands that are already urbanized.
 Greater Maple Valley/Cedar River subarea has one annexable area reserved for the cities in the Rural Area, called a Potential Annexation Area (PAA).

 Potential Annexation Areas (PAAs) are located within the Urban Growth Area.
-King County serves both as the regional government—collaborating with cities to facilitate eventual annexation of PAAs—and as the local government, providing essential programs and services to residents in urban unincorporated areas until annexation occurs.
+King County serves both as the regional government—collaborating with cities to facilitate eventual annexation of PAAs—and as the local government, providing essential programs and services to residents in such urban unincorporated areas until annexation occurs.

 Lake Twelve is the only PAA in the subarea and is adjacent to the City of Black Diamond.
 The PAA is 97 acres with approximately 100 residents.
 This urban unincorporated area is zoned Urban Reserve (UR), meaning that until annexation occurs the maximum density allowed is one residential home per five acres.
 The density to which these lands will be zoned after annexation is dependent on the future decisions of Black Diamond.
 There is no established timeline for annexation of this area.
 A map of Lake Twelve PAA is found in Appendix A.